chtrembl/azure-cloud/petstore/16-build-bicep-iac-template-configure-devops-pipeline-self-service-deployment-azure-infrastructure/README.md

 }
 ```

 > 📝 Please Note, if/when you Build/Deploy this Bicep file/ARM Template, seen above, the parameters will be injected otherwise, defaults will be used.
 There are 3 resources being provisioned in this guide, all using version ```2021-10-15``` more on versions [here](https://docs.microsoft.com/en-us/azure/templates/microsoft.documentdb/databaseaccounts?tabs=bicep), a Cosmos Database Account, Cosmos Database and Cosmos Database Container.
 Since this is Bicep and it gets built, we can apply software design principles such as validation on our parameters/configuration to ensure our IaC is proper.
 We do this with the ```@minValue``` and ```@maxValue``` annotations, which is helpful when externalizing configurations and/or leveraging templates for re-use.
 We can also define our externalized parameters via ```param``` keyword and inject them accordingly.
 The intellisense baked within VSCode allows you to view all of the possible configuration options as you consider what to externalize and/or what you hard code.
-I went with the defaults and hard coded the pricing SKU (Standard) and the partionKey to '/customer/zipcode', both of which are options you may want to externalize in a real world example if this Cosmos DB IaC is going to be reused.
+I went with the defaults and hard coded the pricing SKU ```Standard``` and the partionKey to ```/customer/zipcode``` (if you were persisting production workloads you would want to select a partition key that best suits your needs with respect to data distribution) both of which are options you may want to externalize in a real world example if this Cosmos DB IaC is going to be reused.

-At this point you can right click on your Bicep ARM Template (main.bicep) and select Build Bicep File, VS Code/Bicep will generate a main.json ARM Template if successful.
+At this point you can right click on your Bicep ARM Template ```main.bicep``` and select Build Bicep File, VS Code/Bicep will generate a ```main.json``` ARM Template if successful.

 ![](images/2.png)

-If you right click on your Bicep ARM Template (main.json) and select Deploy Bicep File, you can then walk through the UI selecting your parameters file and various other meta data for which VS Visual Studio Code will deploy.
+If you right click on your Bicep ARM Template ```main.json``` and select Deploy Bicep File, you can then walk through the UI selecting your parameters file and various other meta data for which VS Visual Studio Code will deploy.

 You could optionally hop on the CLI and run the following which would also do the deployment to Azure